shipt/py-volley/docs/docs/queue_config.md

 ## Queue Configuration

 The queue configuration object is a dictionary passed into the Volley engine at initialization.
-It can be defined either via a list of QueueConfig, `dict`, or a .yaml file.
+It can be defined either via a `list[QueueConfig]`, a `dict`, or a .yaml file.

-## QueueConfig
+## List[QueueConfig]
 ### ::: volley.config.QueueConfig

-## Dict Example
+## Dict

 The queue configuration can also be composed as `Dict[str, Dict[str, str]]`.
 Each key in the dictionary represents the name (alias) for the queue, and the value is a dictionary of the queue's specific configurations and accept the same attributes as documented in the `volley.QueueConfig` class.